-Beginning in September 2011, the HSPH Admissions Office will be submitting statements of purpose and objectives to a private contracted service that reviews content for originality.
+In September 2011, the Harvard Chan School Admissions Office began submitting statements of purpose and objectives to a private contracted service that reviews content for originality.
 Results from this review may be used to inform decisions made by the admissions committee and the Committee on Admissions and Degrees.
 Papers submitted to this service are retained by that company and become part of the database of materials used in future searches.
 No personal identifying information is either submitted nor retained by the service.

 Additionally, we recognize that cultural norms differ from country to country.
 In order for our applicants to be informed of what is expected, we suggest reading the following text, which is included in our Student Handbook in the section on Academic Integrity.
 While this text refers to work submitted for courses, it applies to the documentation submitted as part of the application process: